 The Transportation Management Area.

-Federal law requires that each urbanized area in the nation (as defined by the U.S. Bureau of Census) with a population over 200,000 be designated as a transportation management area.
+Federal law requires that each urbanized area in the nation (as defined by the U.S. Census Bureau) with a population greater than 200,000 be designated as a transportation management area.
 That transportation management area must cover the entire urbanized area(s) and the contiguous geographic area(s) likely to become urbanized within, at a minimum, a 20-year period.
-Federal law further requires that regional transportation planning in a metropolitan area be conducted by a Metropolitan Planning Organization (MPO) and encourages designation of a single MPO to serve multiple urbanized areas that are adjacent to each other.
+Federal law further requires that regional transportation planning in a metropolitan area be conducted by a metropolitan planning organization (MPO) and encourages designation of a single MPO to serve multiple urbanized areas that are adjacent to each other.
 The FHWA/FTA-designated transportation management area depicted in Exhibit 1, for which DRCOG is the MPO, includes four urbanized areas, encompasses slightly more than 3,600 square miles, and consists of the portions of Adams and Arapahoe counties west of Kiowa Creek; all of Broomfield, Denver, Douglas, and Jefferson counties; all of Boulder County except Rocky Mountain National Park; and a portion of southwest Weld County.
 The transportation management area designation defines the entire metropolitan planning area.

 The Transportation Planning Region.

 State statute requires the state transportation planning process be conducted in cooperation with “regional planning commissions.”
 For this purpose, Colorado has been subdivided into 15 transportation planning regions formed around regional planning commissions.
-DRCOG is the Regional Planning Commission for the counties of Adams, Arapahoe, Boulder, Broomfield, Clear Creek, Denver, Douglas, Gilpin, Jefferson and southwest Weld.
+DRCOG is the regional planning commission for the counties of Adams, Arapahoe, Boulder, Broomfield, Clear Creek, Denver, Douglas, Gilpin, Jefferson and southwest Weld County.
 The entire 5,288-square-mile nine-plus-county area is called the Greater Denver Transportation Planning Region.
 Gilpin and Clear Creek counties and the eastern portions of Adams and Arapahoe counties, which are all outside the transportation management area, are often referred to as the Mountains and Plains area of the Denver region.

 The transportation management area and transportation planning region boundaries change over time.
 For example, the boundaries were revised in 2008 to include the contiguous portion of southwest Weld County anticipated to be urbanized within the next 20 years.

 Prior to 2007, the transportation management area included all of the region’s air quality nonattainment or maintenance areas.
-But, in 2007, the Environmental Protection Agency declared an area that includes the DRCOG transportation management area plus the remaining portions of Adams, Arapahoe, and Boulder counties, plus portions of Larimer and Weld counties as nonattainment for ozone under the 8-hour standard.
-A memorandum of agreement noted in Section 4.2 governs the transportation conformity evaluations conducted for this nonattainment area.
+But in 2007, the Environmental Protection Agency declared an area that includes the DRCOG transportation management area plus the remaining portions of Adams, Arapahoe and Boulder counties, plus portions of Larimer and Weld counties, as nonattainment for ozone under the eight-hour standard.
+A memorandum of agreement noted in Section 4.B governs the transportation conformity evaluations conducted for this nonattainment area.

 Exhibit 1 DRCOG Transportation Management Area and Transportation Planning Region